Ever since Valve announced the new portable Steam Deck, gamers want to know if you can run Steam VR games on it. In this guide, we take a look at:

 - Can the Steam Deck Play Meta Quest Games?

 The Steam Deck is a portable gaming system by Valve (the creators of Steam).
 It looks similar to a Nintendo Switch, with a central screen and controls on the left and the right.

 The Deck can play your entire Steam library, which is the largest game library in the world.
 This is the first time you’ve been able to play games on the go instead of sitting at your PC.

 The Steam Deck is custom-built for gamers, with high quality buttons designed for long play-times.

 The Deck began shipping in December 2021.
 For the first year of release, there was a giant backlog of gamers signed up to receive the device, but very little supply.
 As of today, those issues are solved and you can order the Steam Deck freely.

 Alongside the Deck, Valve also announced an official Dock.
 It props up the hardware and allows you to connect to external displays, networking, USB devices, and power.

 How to Buy the Steam Deck

-You can officially express interest in the hardware on Valve’s official reservation page.
-It will cost you $5 to reserve some hardware, which goes towards the device when it finally ships.
+You can officially express interest in the hardware on Valve’s official page.

 Valve has been direct in their promotion of the Steam Deck so far.
 However, there are a few features hidden in the news releases we’ve seen so far that we wanted to highlight.